iancanderson/iancanderson.com/_posts/risk-parity-portfolios.md

 ### Total stock market: 1.00

 Right.
-The total stock market is perfectly correlated with itself, so it's ratio is 1.00.
+The total stock market is perfectly correlated with itself, so its ratio is 1.00.

 ### Long term treasury bonds: -0.14